Research

 Research Interests

-institutional investors, responsible investing, climate finance, technological innovations, cryptocurrencies, decentralized autonomous organizations (DAOs)
+institutional investors, responsible investing, climate finance, historical finance, fintech, innovation, cryptocurrencies, decentralized autonomous organizations (DAOs)

 Working Papers